Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Master Duel is the first free-to-play Yu-Gi-Oh digital title that covers the full card pool.
 Konami’s Master Duel official page confirms that thousands of cards ship with the base game, covering every archetype from early Spellcaster decks to recent Tearlaments.

 Matches run long.
-In our testing, an average ranked game took 15 to 25 minutes, and a single combo turn can take five minutes by itself.
+An average ranked game stretches out, and a single combo turn can take ages by itself.
 This is not a quick-match alternative, but if you want the deepest combo puzzles, Master Duel has no equal on this list right now.

 #Games With The Best Free-To-Play Economies